-The dual credit program is administered through Community Education Services at UNM-Valencia.
-The Community Education Manager also serves in the role of coordinating the dual credit program and will be referred to as the dual credit coordinator or simply coordinator in this document.
+The dual credit program is administered through Student Services at UNM-Valencia.
+The Dual Credit Manager also serves in the role of recruiter and will be referred to as the dual credit coordinator or simply coordinator in this document.

 The coordinator reports to the Director of Student Affairs and works in cooperation with the Dean of Instruction, faculty, Student Services personnel involved with testing, advisement, recruitment and registration activities, and with Academic Affairs support staff in the Dean's Office.